 Dampers in Suspension System is a revolutionary way to improve the performance of your vehicle.
 Dampers are used to absorb vibration in different types of machines.
 The dampers are held in position by means of main springs.
 In a vehicle suspension system, springs alone are not satisfactory and sufficient.
-It must be remembered that the spring characteristics must be compromise between flexibility and stiffness.
+It must be remembered that the spring characteristics must be a compromise between flexibility and stiffness.

-Spring must be flexible so that if can absorb road shocks.
+Spring must be flexible so that it can absorb road shocks.
 But if it is too flexible, it will flex and rebound excessively and repeatedly, giving a rough ride.
 A stiff spring will not flex and rebound so much after a bump has been passed.
-But, it will give a hard ride because it will transmit too much of road shock to the vehicle.
+But, it will give a hard ride because it will transmit too much road shock to the vehicle.
 In practice, by using a relatively flexible or soft spring, and a damper, a satisfactory smooth ride can be achieved.

-In a bumpy road and especially on a curve, the oscillations of the vehicle frame might become serious enough to cause the driver to loose control of the vehicle.
+In a bumpy road and especially on a curve, the oscillations of the vehicle frame might become serious enough to cause the driver to lose control of the vehicle.
 The damper dampens out the spring oscillations quickly once the wheel has passed the hole or bump in the road.
 The damper is also called shock absorbed by many.

 The spring energy is converted to heat which is dissipated partly by the friction of the system, but mostly by the dampers.